rasmusab/officialcocktails/officialcocktails.com/content/cocktails/mojito.md

 - Use carbonated water: Use carbonated water instead of regular tap water to give the drink a refreshing and bubbly finish.
 - Garnish with mint and lime wedges: Garnish the Mojito with fresh mint leaves and lime wedges to make it look appealing and add to its flavor.

-## Alcohol-free alternative to a Mojito
+## Alcohol-free alternative to the Mojito

 One alcohol-free alternative to the drink Mojito is a "Virgin Mojito" or "Nojito."
 To make it, you will need